Togohogo1/Student-Engineer-Portfolio-and-Handbook/portfolio.md

 ### Abilities [ꜛ](#table-of-contents)
 ---
 \
 This section focuses more on the technological aspects of my skill set, more commonly known as "hard skills".
+Images of these skills can be found in [Design Experiences](#design-experiences-ꜛ):

 <table>

 </table>